-Corporate Travel Management Limited maintains a conservative funding structure that allows the Company to meet its operational and regulatory requirements, while providing sufficient flexibility to fund future strategic opportunities.
+The Group maintains a conservative funding structure that allows it to meet its operational and regulatory requirements, while providing sufficient flexibility to fund future strategic opportunities.

-The Group's capital structure includes a mix of debt (refer to note 18), general cash (refer to note 10) and equity attributable to the parent's equity holders.
+The Group's capital structure includes a mix of debt (refer to Note 18), general cash (refer to Note 10) and equity attributable to the parent's equity holders.

-When determining dividend returns to shareholders, Corporate Travel Management Limited's Board considers a number of factors, including the Company's anticipated cash requirements to fund its growth and operational plans and current and future economic conditions.
+When determining dividend returns to shareholders the Board considers a number of factors, including the Group's anticipated cash requirements to fund its growth and operational plans and current and future economic conditions.
+The Group is not bound by externally imposed capital requirements.